codeguru42/bcc-android/docs/(Un)conventional Android.md

 So, what do we do?

 First, we make conscious efforts to develop our application with sensible defaults, or conventions.
+I am not talking about convention over configuration specifically.
+I am talking about being consistent and predictable.
+Naming things in a consistent fashion.
+Organizing classes and resources in consistent ways.

 Second, we turn to our software engineering principles.
-You may know some of these principles by their acronyms: SOLID, GRASP, DRY.
+You may know some of these principles by their acronyms.
+The two I will touch on in this talk are SOLID and DRY.

+(Define principles)

+# Frameworks

+Throughout this session, you will see me using several open-source frameworks.
+Most have been open-sourced by a company named Square, Inc (or its employees).

 # List Adapter Patterns